 As they exploit others and lack the empathy to care for others’ feelings, they feel superior and are never to be held accountable for their own actions.
 They will shift the blame for everything and anything they’ve done that’s perceived by others as hurtful, immoral or wrong onto those around them.
 They will justify themselves cheating on you by twisting the blame onto you.
 Bosses will justify using you because they pay you.
 A parent will justify ignoring you because you wouldn’t break your boundaries or beliefs and wait on them hand and foot.
 Or they’ll take the credit for things they’ve not even done.

 When we ask them a question, and they take it as criticism in some way.
 They change the conversation or interrupt us, or silent treatment us.
-They will use any of our, weakness, vulnerabilities or our insecurities and any extra they’ve drilled into us, against us, so we go into the defensive.
+They will use any of our weakness, vulnerabilities or our insecurities and any extra they’ve drilled into us, against us, so we go into the defensive.
 They’ll use the things that matter to us the most, as they understand these are the things that we will most passionately defend.
 They will guilt trip us or use something we fear, as our fear helps with their control.
 They use each and every one of our emotions against us.
 They take our attention away from the original question, the original point of the conversation.
 When we become frustrated, angry, emotional, and we react, they blame it ALL on us.
 They have to escape accountability, so their toxic behaviour disappears like magic, and we’re tricked into defending ourselves, then questioning ourselves and taking on all the blame.

 How to disarm.
 Don’t play, Don’t ask them a question.
 They’ll never give you an answer if they do.
 It’s a lie or somehow your fault.
 Instead, find the answers from within yourself.
 Remember, they don’t want compromise or your opinions.
 They want to win at all costs to you.
 Remind yourself asking them something is most often going to be pointless and will often just end up sending you around the twist.
 Leave them to it.